 Every last actor was perfect.
 Zachary Quinto of Heroes fame was so amazing as a younger Spock that it was eerie.
 Like he truly had mind-melded with Leonard Nimoy – still awesome himself at 70-someodd years and playing older-Spock in a terrific twist that should have been stupid but SO wasn’t.
 I really expected to cringe when Scotty yelled, “I’m giving her all she’s got Captain!” and Bones grumpily muttered, “Dammit Jim!
 I’m a doctor not a physicist!” – but I clapped and whooped instead because it was so wonderfully executed.
 The Star Trek geek alive and well within my soul was 100% satisfied.
 But what is even more fantastic and, yes I’ll say it yet again – genius – is that a person could watch this movie having lived in a cave for the past 40 years with no idea who Spock is and absolutely love it.
 It was sci-fi at the pinnacle of what sci-fi is supposed to be.

-After the sheer bliss that was Star Trek, I was reeaalllyy afraid to get my hopes up for Terminator Salvation.
+After the sheer bliss that was Star Trek, I was really afraid to get my hopes up for Terminator Salvation.
 Here again I readily admit that I am a devoted Terminator fan.
-I loved every movie, although the original is arguably the best, and thoroughly enjoyed the Sarah Connor Chronicles which I just learned, sadly, has been cancelled. *Sob* It made such an impact on me when it was released in 1984 that I can vividly remember exactly where I was, whom I was with, and how I felt when I saw it the first time.
+I loved every movie, although the original is arguably the best, and thoroughly enjoyed the Sarah Connor Chronicles which I just learned, sadly, has been cancelled.
+Sob It made such an impact on me when it was released in 1984 that I can vividly remember exactly where I was, whom I was with, and how I felt when I saw it the first time.
 My husband and I so loved that movie, and so loved Michael Beihn’s character that we decided to name our son Kyle!
 I have watched the movies so many times that I can quote them.
 Everything I saw or read regarding the new movie impressed me and eased my mind that they weren’t going to mess it up too badly.
 I was especially stoked by the casting of Christian Bale as the iconic warrior and savior of mankind, John Connor.
 Those are some big shoes to fill, but Christian is an actor with the gravitas to do it.

 So today we went to see it, not sure what to expect since the stupid critics – who really should quit reviewing movies altogether since they pretty much universally hate everything – were not overly favorable.
-Once again their flawless streak of knowing absolutely nothing holds, because this was a fantastic movie!!!
+Once again their flawless streak of knowing absolutely nothing holds, because this was a fantastic movie!
 We were blown away and so was every last person in the theater.

-rd movies.
+You had action galore.
+James Cameron must be so proud at the handling of his masterpiece.
+The writers of this installment went back to Cameron’s drawing board, largely ignoring the second and third movies.
 The influence both visually and in the story was strongly of the original.
 In fact, we even got an obviously digitalized but uber-cool visit from Arnold as the prototype T-800.
 The post-Judgment Day devastation and ensuing war were right out of Cameron’s glimpses in Terminator and enhanced to greater bone-chilling proportions.
 The themes of humanity surviving, love, and redemption were never overshadowed by the guns and bombs.
 And I have to add that I have seen few special effects movies that were this well done.
 I lost count of the number of times I jumped and gasped!
 No matter where you may sit on the Terminator-fence, big fan or just a so-so enthusiast, this is the type of movie, like Star Trek and Wolverine, that defines what a summer blockbuster is supposed to be.
 And it further proves that sequels can be continually made that are just as incredible.
 I like that fact!